dodolfin/PythonStressing/README.md

 5. run python3 stress.py
 6. follow script instructions
-7. get your verdict (OK, WA or TL) and last test in test.txt
+7. get your response (OK, WA or TL) and last test in test.txt